MG GS: CS Concept

 The MG CS Concept was unveiled at the 2013 Shanghai Motor Show.
 The concept car is designed to slot into the compact SUV sector, one of the fastest growing areas of the global automotive market, where style and sports utility dominate fashion trends.

 The CS concept is the result of a large investment into the brand by MG’s owner, SAIC.
 The CS previewed MG’s first production SUV, the GS.
 The CS was designed by a design team led by MG’s Global Design Director, Anthony Williams-Kenny between the Longbridge and Shanghai design studios.

-The MG CS has many strikingly unique features, including the headlights which have a multi faceted ‘shard’ structure which refract light in different colours and shape from the side, but coalesce to form the iconic MG’s trademark octagon from the front.
+The MG CS headlights boast a ‘shard’ structure, which refracts light into indistinguishable colors and shapes that coalesce into MG’s trademark octagon when viewed from the front.

-A strong horizontal emphasis gives the side profile of the MG CS a distinctive, sporty style and youthful appearance.
-Creative design, style and charisma dominate the look of this latest MG.
-There has been much speculation about an MG SUV, and this model is expected to create a sensation among young, fashion conscious people.
-The MG CS concept will expand the global reach of the MG brand.
+A strong horizontal emphasis gives the side profile of the MG CS a distinctive style and appearance.
+The MG CS was designed to expand the global reach of the MG brand.